The Origins of Russian Heritage.

 The year 1995 was a banner year for Russian culture in the Tampa Bay area.
 A blockbuster exhibit known as “Treasures of the Czars” came to the Florida International Museum from the Museums of the Kremlin in Moscow, and the entire area began to find ways to connect with the theme of Russia and its cultural past.
-The Fine Arts Museum had a special exhibit on Russian art; the History Museum featured a temporary exhibit devoted to Peter Demens; and Eckerd College and USF had a special course offered on Russia, built around a public lecture series that brought world renown scholars to the campuses, including Suzanne Massie, Nicholas Riasanovsky, Richard Pipes, George Gibian, and poets like Joseph Brodsky and Yevgeny Yevtushenko.
+The Fine Arts Museum had a special exhibit on Russian art; the History Museum featured a temporary exhibit devoted to Peter Demens; and Eckerd College and USF had a special course offered on Russia, built around a public lecture series that brought world famous scholars to the campuses.
+These included Suzanne Massie, Nicholas Riasanovsky, Richard Pipes; poets like Yevgeny Yevtushenko and Joseph Brodsky; church leaders from Russia; and local specialists on Russia.
 The public schools developed units of study on Russia, arranged field trips to the Museum, and in some cases facilitated contacts with students in Russia.
 It was an exciting time for people who had a strong interest in Russia!

 During the summer of 1995, after the “Treasures of the Czars” closed, a number of local residents, some of Russian background, and some who simply had a genuine interest in Russia and Russian culture, met to discuss ways to continue the momentum begun by the excitement of the exhibit.
 The result was the founding of cultural, educational, and philanthropic organization named Russian Heritage in 1996.
 According to our Articles of Incorporation, “The purpose of Russian Heritage is to preserve and promote Russian heritage, history, and culture, and to educate the general public through such activities as, but not limited to, social events, films festivals, artistic venues, and educational programs.”

 Educational and Cultural Programs.